djsudduth/keep-it-markdown/README.md

 ```bash
 > python kim.py -w
 ```
-This is very useful if you're using the *Markdown for Google Keep* plugin and want Wikilinks for note-to-note link in Obsidian or Joplin.
+This is very useful if want to use Wikilinks for note-to-note links in Obsidian or Joplin.

 #### Convert Hashtags within Existing Notes - (WARNING - This modifies your Keep notes)
 KIM supports converting embedded hashtags to Keep labels that haven't been added to the note.
 For example, you may have a note like ("Today I found an interesting article #readlater") - and, #readlater is not a label yet.
 This allows you to convert that tag automatically to either an existing label or a new label.
 Number of notes to alter is limited to a few and no notes are exported.